Rhene lingularis

-Taxonomy
+Taxonomy and etymology

-Rhene lingularis was first identified by Charles Haddad and Wanda Wesołowska in 2011.
-It was allocated to the genus Rhene, which is named after the Greek female name, shared by mythological figures.
-The species name derives from the Latin lingula, meaning tongue, and refers to the distinctive shape of the embolus.
+Rhene lingularis is a species of jumping spider, a member of the family Salticidae, that was first described by the arachnologists Charles Haddad and Wanda Wesołowska in 2011.
+It is one of over 500 different species identified by Wesołowska during her career.
+They allocated it to the genus Rhene, which is named after the Greek female name shared by mythological figures.
+The specific name derives from the Latin word lingula, meaning "tongue", and refers to the distinctive shape of the male spider's embolus.